cerico/macfair/docs/debian.md

 * Runs the install role
 * Runs the terminal role
-* Runs the aliases role
+* Runs the functions role
 * Runs the nginx role

 ## How To Use